logo

 TIL: If You Like Tequila, You Should Love Bats.
 Here’s Why. | Today I Learned

-31K views • almost 9 years ago
+31K views • about 9 years ago

 Your bartender isn't the only one you should be thanking when you order a margarita or a round of tequila shots.
 Bats play a huge role in making sure the tequila reserves of the world are well-stocked and ready for your imbibing.
 Cheers to that! ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Producers: Angeli Gabriel and Nora Rappaport Editor: Nora Rappaport Series Producer: Jennifer Shoemaker Graphics: Christopher Mattle TIL: If You Like Tequila, You Should Love Bats.
 Here’s Why. | Today I Learned https://youtu.be/DMHcLWZjQXI National Geographic https://www.youtube.com/natgeo